-Since it is planned to construct a granular overlay on the roadway with material suitable for a base gravel (MG 20), all granular soils currently in place will constitute the subbase thickness.
+Since it is planned to construct a granular overlay on the roadway with material suitable for a base gravel (MG 20) and considering that the material in place and apparently used as a subbase layer under the surface course contains a high proportion of fine particles and does not meet the standards of BNQ 2560-114 as a subbase material (see section 3.1.2), the future subbase will only consist of the surface course.
 The table below illustrates the measured thickness of existing granular material which will constitute the future subbase for each of the boreholes drilled as part of this investigation.

-Table 9 Thickness of Existing Granular Material to be Used as the Future Subbase
+Table 8 Thickness of Existing Granular Material to be Used as the Future Subbase